w0de/s2_netbox/README.md

 # Currently Supported API methods

-This Gem has been written pretty specifically for the needs of Teamsquare's internal management systems.

-Through `S2Netbox::ApiRequest` class you **should** be able to invoke any API command on the S2 controller by hand, however only the specific ones we're using have been built out and tested.
+Through `S2Netbox::ApiRequest` class to invoke any API command on the S2 controller by hand, however only the specific ones we're using have been built out and tested.

-The specific methods we're using have been documented under the Usage section.
+The specific methods implemented Usage section.
 See the section "Other Commands" for details on how to invoke any arbitrary command in addition to the list of "supported" commands below.

 # Installation